Initial Implementation of NetSuite

 Customizations

-To support your organization’s business processes, you may need to create customizations to add functionality to NetSuite prior to implementation.
-After your initial implementation of NetSuite, administrators are required to provide ongoing technical and system administration support to users.
-Additional configuration and integration may be necessary as the needs of the organization change over time.
+To support your business processes, you may need to add customizations to NetSuite before you go live.
+After your initial implementation of NetSuite, administrators need to keep providing technical and system support to users.
+You may need more configuration and integration as your organization's needs change.

 Task